casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 Press CTRL+D to compile the tutorial first and make sure there are no errors before compiling.
 If there are any errors then a diagnostic window will pop up and the errors can be addressed individually.

-It is now time to compile your design into a FPGA bitstream.
+It is now time to compile your design into an FPGA bitstream.
 This is explained below, but you can also refer to the Jasper How To document for compiling your toolflow design.
 This can be found in the ReadtheDocs mlib_devel documentation link:

 [https://casper-toolflow.readthedocs.io](https://casper-toolflow.readthedocs.io/)